Presented by Tura and WA Museum Boola Bardip

 You are invited to stay for as long as you wish, or leave and return later; there’s no expectation to stay for the entire duration – allowing you to control your engagement with the artistic experience.

 Expectation of the formalised tradition of concert-going is suspended, with a 5-hour celebration of space, light, meditation and transcendence of time beyond our normal conception.
-Performed in a yet to be be revealed location within the walls of the new WA Museum Boola Bardip, audiences will be able to take time to listen and take in buildings architecture and views of the Perth City.
+Performed in Hackett Hall within the walls of the new WA Museum Boola Bardip, audiences will be able to take time to listen and take in the buildings architecture.

 Experience a slow listening experience where the music unfolds over a protracted time-frame, moving away from the formality and limitations of the condensed, static listening conventions implicit in the classical traditional concert experience.